sensible-hq/sensible-docs/readme-sync/v0/100 - welcome/6000 - author.md

-See the following diagram for an overview of the document structure and variability, and how to determine when to use Sensible Instruct (LLMs) versus SenseML (rules-based) for extractions:
+See the following diagram for an overview of document structure and variability, and how to determine when to use Sensible Instruct (LLMs) or SenseML (rules-based) query languages for extractions:

 ![Click to enlarge](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/final/document_landscape.png)